terser/terser/README.md

 - `webkit` (default `false`) -- enable workarounds for WebKit bugs.
   PhantomJS users should set this option to `true`.

-- `width` (default `80`) -- only takes effect when beautification is on, this specifies an (orientative) line width that the beautifier will try to obey.
-It refers to the width of the line text (excluding indentation).
-  It doesn't work very well currently, but it does make the code generated by Terser more readable.

 - `wrap_iife` (default `false`) -- pass `true` to wrap immediately invoked function expressions.
 See